 Project Folkswagon, a team of folk music aficionados have been visiting villages across India for over eight years, spending time with local artists, learning from them, picking up the tunes and dialects of the folk songs fo every region and incorporating them into their own creations — all as a part of their honest attempt to re-introduce folk music and get us appreciating once more some of the best tunes which is a reflection of our tradition, culture and heritage.

 Team VibesMojo met the team of Project Folkswagon.
-Here are the edited excerpts from the exclusive interview:

 What is Project Folkswagon?